AVEVA/sample-adh-waveform-python/README.md

 ## Acquire an SdsNamespace

 In SDS, a namespace provides isolation within a Tenant.
 Each namespace has its own collection of Streams, Types, and Stream Views.
 It is not possible to programmatically create or delete a namespace.
 If you are a new user, be sure to go to the [Cloud Portal](http://cloud.osisoft.com) and create a namespace using your tenant login credentials provided by OSIsoft.
-You must provide the namespace ID of a valid namespace in `config.ini` for the sample to function properly.
+You must provide the namespace ID of a valid namespace in `appsettings.json` for the sample to function properly.

 Each SdsClient is associated with the tenant passed as an argument to the constructor.
 There is a one-to-one correspondence between them.
 However, multiple namespaces may be allocated to a single tenant, so you will see that each function in the library takes in a namespace ID as an argument.